patrick-12sigma/physiophile.github.io/_posts/2017-11-12-Papers_Notes_CNN.md

 ---
 layout: post
-title: Machine Learning Papers Notes (CNN)
+title: Quick Notes on Deep Learning (CNN) Papers
 ---

+This note covers advancement in computer vision/image processing powered by convolutional neural network (CNN) in increasingly more challenging topics from **Image Classification** to **Object Detection** to **Segmentation**.

 # Machine Learning Papers Notes (CNN)
 Compiled by Patrick Liu

-This note covers advancement in computer vision/image processing powered by convolutional neural network (CNN) in increasingly more challenging topics from **Image Classification** to **Object Detection** to **Segmentation**.

 <!-- vim-markdown-toc GFM -->